trueos/sysadm/docs/api_reference/classes/pkg.rst

   "namespace": "sysadm"
  }

 .. index:: pkg_search, pkg

 .. _Search Packages:

 Search Packages
 ===============

 The "pkg_search" action searches the package database for pkgs which match the given "search_term" (required).
 These parameters are optional:

-* **"repo"**: may be used to specifiy searching the specified repository.
+* **"repo"**: May be used to specify searching the specified repository.
   If not specified, the local package database is searched.

-* **"category"**: may be used to restrict searches to the specified package category.
+* **"category"**: May be used to restrict searches to the specified package category.

 **REST Request**